 Once the content starts rolling in, it’s important to use it with intention.
 Let’s explore some best practices to help you protect your brand, respect your audience, and get the most out of every piece of consumer-generated content.

-Before reposting any user-generated content, make sure you get explicit permission.
+Before reposting any consumer-generated content, make sure you get explicit permission.
 Even if it's tagged, using content without consent can lead to legal issues and damage your online reputation.
 Asking first shows respect, builds trust, and keeps your consumer-generated marketing strategy clean, ethical, and brand-safe.

 Here’s a helpful YouTube clip walking you through how to properly request permission for UGC as a brand: